 You are early from your surgery, but rippling will not improve, it can only worsen. you do not state if your implants are in front or behind the muscle, and if they are saline or silicone.
 Typically silicone behind the muscle have the least liklihood of rippling, but you can still ripple if your soft tissue covering is very thin.

 Rippling in a breast implant

 The ripple that you see in the cleavage area of the breast is related to thin tissue cover, and the best solution is submuscular placement to hide the upper edge of the implant.
 We find that AlloDerm is very expensive, is quite thin, and offers no guarantee for a solution to the ripple.
 Both a silicone gel and a saline implant can ripple, the saline of course more so.
-The breast lift will improve the shape, but unless the cover over the implant is improved the ripple will not go away.
+The breast lift will improve the shape, but unless the coverage over the implant is improved, the ripple will not go away.